-The Honor brand is not known for the gaming phone the way Black Shark or the ROG Phone 2 is.
-But the company is trying to capture the attention of the gaming market anyway with its Honor 20 Pro which was released globally last month.
-At the Gamescom 2019 today, Honor announced its new hardware and software initiatives taken keeping in mind its new strategy.
+The Honor brand is not known for the gaming phone like Black Shark or the ROG Phone 2.
+But the company is trying to capture the attention of the gaming market anyway with its Honor 20 Pro, released globally last month.
+At the Gamescom 2019 today, Honor announced its new hardware and software initiatives, keeping in mind its new strategy.

 According to Honor, 18% of their users are gamers, and the Honor 20 pro’s edge-to-edge display with 8GB of RAM and 256 GB of storage, and the GPU Turbo 3.0 makes it perfect for gaming purposes.